 Today, I want to do a comparison of Splice vs LoopCloud by Loopmasters.
-These are two really good pieces of sample management software and also sample libraries that innovative designs to get you sample management easier in 2019, but we need to address which is the best of the best!
-So, I’ve done reviews of these previously, but today I want to focus a little bit more on how they stack up with each other.
+These are two really good pieces of sample management software and also sample libraries that innovative designs to get you sample management easier in 2020, but we need to address which is the best of the best!
+This article also covers a few other choices: Sounds.com and Arcade by Output.

 If you’re just straight up looking for the best free sample libraries, check out this list.

 Note: some of the links below may be affiliate links, meaning that I receive a commission if you purchase through them.

 The first thing I want to say is before we go any further if you have any questions or comments or if you’ve used some other library like sounds.com or something like that, leave a comment down below with your experiences with them.
 I’m always interested in learning more about how people are experiencing these.

 Note: that video reviews LoopCloud 4.0 vs. Splice, but LoopCloud 5 was recently released, and it's even more powerful (you can see a review of it at the end of the article).
 So now the battle of Loopcloud vs. Splice is even more in Loopcloud's favor

 Also, I’m gonna cut to the chase already.
 The conclusion of this review is that you absolutely need to get LoopCloud because it’s free and it’s amazing.
 Download it!

 I’ll explain why in a sec.